-The Allergy and Immunology Fellowship offered by the Division of Rheumatology, Allergy and Immunology at the University of California, San Diego School of Medicine is a multifaceted program designed to train outstanding clinicians and academically oriented clinical and basic investigators.
-It offers extensive training in adult and pediatric allergy, with exposure to the allied disciplines of rheumatology, otolaryngology, pulmonary medicine and dermatology, as well as numerous diverse research opportunities with faculty mentors.
+The Allergy and Immunology Fellowship offered by the Division of Rheumatology, Allergy and Immunology at the University of California, San Diego School of Medicine is a multifaceted program designed to train outstanding clinicians and academically-oriented clinical and basic investigators.
+The fellowship program offers comprehensive training in adult and pediatric allergy, with exposure to the allied disciplines of rheumatology, otolaryngology, pulmonary medicine and dermatology, as well as numerous diverse research opportunities with faculty mentors.

 The Program is a minimum of two years in duration, with 12 months of clinical activities and 12 months of scholarly and research activities.
-A third year is advisable for those desiring an enhanced research experience for those planning an academic career.
-The partition of time between clinic and laboratory are consistent with the special requirements for training in Allergy and Immunology as set forth by the American Board of Allergy and Immunology.
-Fellows are allowed to pick their research areas, which can be done at any institution within in the San Diego area.
+A third-year is available and recommended for physicians desiring an enhanced research experience and/or planning an academic career.
+The time dedicated to clinical and research are consistent with the requirements for training in Allergy and Immunology as set forth by the ACGME and the American Board of Allergy and Immunology.

 To apply for an Allergy and Immunology fellowship, you must apply through ERAS, the Electronic Residency Application Service, a service that transmits residency applications, 3 letters of recommendation, Dean's Letters/MSPE, transcripts, and other supporting credentials from applicants and medical schools to Fellowship, Osteopathic Internship and Residency programs using the Internet.

 All applicants will be considered, and those interested in an academic career are particularly encouraged to apply.

 All applicants must have successfully completed training in Internal Medicine or Pediatrics (or combined Med-Peds) at the time of entering the program.
 An exception to this policy is available for those candidates participating in the ABIM or ABPeds research pathways.
 A combined three-year program in Allergy and Immunology and Rheumatology is also available.